kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

         - If the container registry for the image requires authentication then this can be set with an environment variable `SOURCE_CREDS`.
 For example to use `docker.io` as an authenticated user first run `export SOURCE_CREDS="<dockerhub username>:<dockerhub api key>"`
-            - *Note: the credentials support on the agent request is a tactical solution for the short-term* *proof of concept to allow more images to be pulled and tested.
-Once we have support for getting* *keys into the kata guest using the attestation-agent and/or KBS I'd expect container registry* *credentials to be looked up using that mechanism.*
+            > **Note**: the credentials support on the agent request is a tactical solution for the short-term proof of concept to allow more images to be pulled and tested.
+Once we have support for getting keys into the kata guest using the attestation-agent and/or KBS I'd expect container registry credentials to be looked up using that mechanism.
     - Run the pull image agent endpoint with `~/ccv0.sh -d agent_pull_image`:
         - *For reasons, we think are related to the disk space remaining when unpacking the image bundle,* *sometimes the*